 First, the states.

-State administrators obviously have a significant interest.
 In 1954 when the Uniform Law Commission undertook to create the first Uniform Disposition of Unclaimed Property Act, unclaimed property taken into custody was not initially intended to be a significant source of state revenue, but rather was intended to create uniformity in the means by which states could provide protection of the unclaimed property of consumers and residents.
 Nevertheless, when the state becomes the custodian of unclaimed property, regardless of how diligently and effectively the administrator acts to return the property to the owner, it will always be the case that a significant portion, if not the majority of the funds held in the custodial account, will never be returned to an owner.
-There are two for three reasons.
+There are two reasons.
 One is that a significant portion of the funds are turned over with no identification of the owner, thus there is no possibility of its return to the owner.
-These funds are essentially escheated to the state for its use.
-Second, states vary significantly in the diligence and effectiveness of an administrator's efforts to locate the owner, even wherethough the name imposed which limitimpede the ability of owners to recover their property also varies.
+Second, states vary significantly in the diligence and effectiveness of an administrator's efforts to locate the owner, even where the name of the owner is known.
+The extent to which administrative barriers are imposed which limit the ability of owners to recover their property also varies.

 It has been estimated that in 2011 states collectively held more than \$40 billion in unclaimed property, a figure nearly double the figure of \$22.8 billion reported by NAUPA11 in 2003.
-This property does not lieseldom lies fallow in the hands of the administrators.
-States Most states use that portion of the funds that they estimate estimated will never be returned to the owners for purposes ranging from supplementing educational funds to helping fund Medicaid obligations.
+This property does not lie fallow in the hands of the administrators.
+States use that portion of the funds that they estimate will never be returned to the owners for purposes ranging from supplementing educational funds to helping fund Medicaid obligations.
 It involves a lot of money.
-Delaware, by far the largest custodian of unclaimed property, brought in over \$600 million in 2014.
-A substantial majority of unclaimed property turned over to Delaware is second priority funds with no identified ability to identify the owner and no viable address, and thus it will never be returned to an owner and is effectively escheated to the state.
+Delaware, by far the largest custodian of unclaimed property, brought in over \$600 million in 2014.12 A substantial majority of unclaimed property turned over to Delaware is